Nth root: Using Newton's method

 This allows the relation to only have one exponentiation, which is computed once for each iteration.
+The nth root of x can then be defined as the limit of $x_k$ as k approaches infinity.

 For example, to find the fifth root of 34, we plug in n = 5, A = 34 and x_{0} = 2 (initial guess).
 The first 5 iterations are, approximately: